How To Create A Realistic Travel Budget That Actually Works

 In this step, determine the costs of taking a flight, bus, train, rental car or cruise ship to your destination.
 If you plan to travel to more than a single place, estimate how much the rates for these trips will be as well.
 Add that up and write it down.

 Our top tip: Never book a ticket without comparing prices.
 There’s always a good deal available if you look around.
-Try fare comparing sites like Skyscanner, GoEuro and Kayak to help you make the best choice.
+Try fare comparing sites like Skyscanner, GoEuro and Kayak to help you make the best choice and get the cheapest tickets available.

 Think of where you’ll be staying